nrednav/youtube-playlist-duration-calculator/README.md

 ## Installation

-You can install the latest version of the extension from the Chrome Web Store (Pending Review).
+You can install the latest version of the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/youtube-playlist-duration/pijbakhgmhhadeakaocjfockpndcpobk).

 Alternatively, you can install the extension manually using the following instructions:-